Joe McDonagh Cup: Knockout stage

 Final: The top two teams in the group stage contest the final.
 The winning team are declared champions.

-The Joe McDonagh Cup is unique among the four lower-tier hurling competitions in that it also currently provides a direct entry route for the top two teams to compete in that year's All-Ireland Senior Hurling Championship; the two top-placed teams, in addition to contesting the Joe McDonagh Cup final, are rewarded with immediate entry into the GAA Hurling All-Ireland Senior Championship at the preliminary quarter-final stage.
+Between 2018 and 2025 (excluding the 2020 and 2021 editions which were effected by the Covid-19 Pandemic) the winners and runners up of the Joe McDonagh Cup also competed in that year's GAA Hurling All-Ireland Senior Championship at the preliminary quarter-final stage.

 There are reports that this same-year link between the competitions may be severed in the future.

 Promotion

 At the end of the championship, the winning team is promoted to the provincial championship for the following season.
 Which provincial championship depends on the provincial allegiance of the winner: